-4.1 Cost function definition
+4.1.
+Cost function definition

 A novel cost function has been conceived to allow an inference engine to carry out the selection of suitable cutting parameters.
-The tool cost model for a single milling process can be calculated using the following equation, (9):
+The tool cost model for a single milling process can be calculated using the following Eq.
+(11):

-$$J(TOL, MRR, ROS, TES; R, c{i(i=1,..,4)})$$

-= $c_1 \cdot NF_1 \cdot TOL + c_2 \cdot NF_2 \cdot MRR + c_3 \cdot \frac{NF_3}{SURF} + c_4 \cdot NF_4 \cdot ROS$
+$$J(TOL, MRR, ROS, TES; R, c{i(i=1,\dots,4)}) = c_1 \cdot NF_1 \cdot TOL + c_2 \cdot NF_2 \cdot MRR + c_3 \cdot \frac{NF_3}{SURF} + c_4 \cdot NF_4 \cdot ROS$$ (9)

 The cost function has four terms.
 Each term is composed of a weighting factor (c_i) , a normalisation factor (NF_i) and the function which delimits the process efficiency.
-These functions are: the life of the tool, TOL; the material remove rate, MRR; the surface finish, SURF; and the robustness of the system , ROS.
+These functions are: the life of the tool, TOL; the material remove rate, MRR; the surface finish, SURF; and the robustness of the system, ROS.
 The tool cost function is designed to be directly proportional to the life of the tool, material remove rate and robustness of the system and inversely proportional to surface roughness.
 So, optimal solutions will maximise TOL, MRR and ROS while minimising SURF.
 These parameters play an important role when selecting cutting parameters since they are usually used as benchmark indices in industries to measure the performance of the system.
 They are defined as following:

-4.1.1 Life of the tool (TOL)
+4.1.1.
+Life of the tool (TOL)

 TOL is a measure of the length of time a cutting tool will cut effectively.
-According to some studies [Wong & Hamouda, 2003, Ginta, et al. 2009, Alauddin, et al. 1997], an increase in the cutting speed, feed rate and axial depth of cut will decrease the tool life.
+According to some studies (Alauddin, El Baradie, & Hashmi 1997; Ginta, Nurul Amin, Mohd Radzi, & Lajis 2009; Wong & Hamouda, 2003a; Wong & Hamouda, 2003b), an increase in the cutting speed, feed rate and axial depth of cut will decrease the tool life.
 In this paper, the Taylor Equation for Tool Life Expectancy, a model typically used in literature, is used to evaluate TOL in the expert system.
-This model is represented by the equation [Wong & Hamouda, 2003, Ginta, et al. 2009]:
+This model is represented by the equation (Ginta et al. 2009; Wong & Hamouda, 2003a; Wong & Hamouda, 2003b):